Lona44/RWResearch/README.md

   * Instead of defacing the site, create a duplicate that uploads the ransomware to legitimate customers
   * A better idea of using the key on the victim machine that ensures it's only used by the attacker
   ### Defender
-  * Use ELK/EFK stack to set up monitoring
+  * Use ELK/EFK/ stack (or Splunk) to set up monitoring
     * Can it pick up priv esc attempts
     * Nmap scans?
     * failed ssh tries